A roundup of things lost, including gold scams, castaways, hallucinogenic kids shows, desert citadels, and animal war heroes…

 Their only method of communication was carrier pigeons.
 The first two pigeons they sent out were shot down while leaving the trench, leaving just one behind: Cher Ami.
 Cher Ami had been donated by British pigeon fanciers for training by American military pigeoneers, and when the battalion came under air assault from its own side, the unit’s commander attached the following message to the winged beast and turned her loose: “We are along the road parallel to 276.4.
 Our own artillery is dropping a barrage directly on us.
 For heaven’s sake, stop it.”

-The pigeon was immediately assailed and shot multiple times, yet somehow made the 25 mile journey to headquarters in under half an hour.
-The air assault was redirected, and medics saved Cher Ami’s life, even fashioning a prosthetic wooden leg.
-The pigeon died from war wounds in June of 1919, after being awarded the Croix de Guerre medal.
+The pigeon was shot multiple times leaving the trench, yet somehow made the 25 mile journey to headquarters in under half an hour.
+The air assault was redirected, and medics saved Cher Ami’s life, fashioning a prosthetic wooden leg for the wounded pigeon.
+Ami died from war wounds in June of 1919, after being awarded the Croix de Guerre medal.
 Later, she was inducted into the racing pigeon hall of fame, received a gold medal from the Organized Bodies of American Racing Pigeon Fanciers (really), and was featured on Time’s list of top ten heroic animals.
 She was counted among the most well-known heroes of WWI, and is now on display in the Smithsonian, alongside fellow first world war animal hero Sergeant Stubby.

 The Lost Battalion, under siege for nearly a week, suffered 2/3 casualties, and fewer than 200 men escaped.
 Charles Whittlesey, the commander (played by Rick Schroder in the 2001 TV movie), was promoted for his leadership and awarded multiple medals but also suffered from severe post-traumatic stress and killed himself in 1921.